-Gmail is the most stable and reliable email service in existence, but sometimes there are still technical snafus that stop your emails from reaching the inbox.
+Gmail is the most stable and reliable email service in existence, but there are still technical snafus that stop your emails from reaching the inbox now and again.
 This can amount to a minor disaster if the email is important (such as a lucrative job offer).
-So what do you do when your Gmail is not receiving emails?
+So, what do you do when your Gmail is not receiving emails?
 Here’s a list of troubleshooting tips you can try if emails are not received in Gmail.

 If your Gmail is not receiving emails, it could come down to a variety of things.
 The first thing is to check that the email hasn't gone to another folder by mistake (such as the spam folder).
 You can also check your storage level to see if you've run out of space.
 And don't forget that your inbox settings could also be misconfigured.

 Let’s start with the easy option.
 Even though Gmail’s spam filters are very advanced, they can still snag your emails up in the spam folder.
 This can be due to a word in the email triggering the spam filter or many other Gmail users marking that email sender as spam.

 If you see the email in spam, you can bring it out again by either clicking Report not spam or selecting Move To > Inbox.